Table of Contents

 An article in the Wiener Zeitung from January 30, 1998, describes the initial research process:

 "The fact that the musician Ruža Nikolić-Lakatos and her family agreed to this process of opening up is partly thanks to the patience and empathy of the scientist Hemetek: 'The Burgenland Croats were always very proud when I came and recorded something.
 The researcher from Vienna comes and is interested in our culture.
 It wasn't like that at all with the Roma.
 There were some who I got to know very slowly, they tested me for a long time.
 In long conversations, they wanted to find out what I actually wanted and whether my intention was not similar to that of many researchers in the history of the Roma, who only harmed the people with their research.’
 During the National Socialist era, the Roma were 'researched' and then sent to concentration camps.
 Such experiences run deep.
 But at some point, the ice was broken and they realized that they could rely on the ethnomusicologist.
-They sat together in Ruža's cozy kitchen, 'where there is never any peace'.
+They sat together in Ruža's cosy kitchen, 'where there is never any peace'.
 The husband was there, five grown-up children went in and out with their friends."

 Source: